stepanb2/ml-traffic-sign/README.md

 | 0.09	      			| Speed limit (30km/h) (1)					 				||
 | 0.07				    | Priority road (12)      							||

-More detailed analysis of the sample images for the "Turn right ahead" shows, that used image is sligtly different (e.x. bolder arrow) from training images for the same sign class.
+More detailed analysis of the sample images for the "Turn right ahead" shows the input image is sligtly different (e.x. bolder arrow) from training images for the same sign class.
 ![alt text][imagerightturnfull]

-For the third image,  the model has failed properly recognise the "Speed limit (20km/h)" sign.
+For the third image,  the model has failed to recognise the "Speed limit (20km/h)" sign properly.

-The top five soft max probabilities were
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					| Input Image: ![alt text][image4] |